Antrim Castle

 Antrim Castle or Massereene Castle was a fortified mansion in Antrim, County Antrim, Northern Ireland, on the banks of the Sixmilewater River.
 It was built in stages between 1613 and 1662.
 It was destroyed by fire in 1922 and finally demolished in the 1970s.
 All that remains are a slightly raised grassed platform as well as a freestanding Italian stair tower built in 1887, and a gatehouse built around 1818 with twin neo-Tudor towers, with older connecting walls.
-The gardens are a popular tourist attraction on Randalstown Road, Antrim.
+The gardens are a popular tourist attraction on the Randalstown Road in Antrim.